-There is something a little odd about the fact that Rudolph the Red-Nosed Reindeer has been beloved by several generations of viewers beginning with its original airing in 1964, and continues to be an annual event when it’s aired on CBS every holiday season, but at the same time, most of the voice cast actually had fairly limited careers in terms of length.
+There is something a little odd about the fact that Rudolph the Red-Nosed Reindeer has been beloved by several generations of viewers beginning with its original airing in 1964, and continues to be an annual event when it’s aired every holiday season, but at the same time, most of the voice cast actually had fairly limited careers in terms of length.

-There were exceptions, of course, like Burl Ives, who brought Sam the Snowman to life and enjoyed a success in music, radio, television, and film that spanned some 60 years.
+There were exceptions, of course, like Burl Ives, who brought Sam the Snowman to life and enjoyed success in music, radio, television, and film that spanned some 60 years.
 But what about performers who gave us Rudolph himself, Yukon Cornelius, Clarice the girl reindeer, and, of course, Santa Claus?
 There were those who amassed quite a number of credits, but most worked for a few years and moved away from voice acting.
 Yet given how beloved Rudolph was and remains, it’s important to pay tribute to them as a means of thanking them for the joy they’ve brought us for all these years.

 Burl Ives (Sam the Snowman)